jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

         report frame 1 as the frame value.

-    *   Tip: If you want to preserve the individual profile sampling but smooth out the calculated Rg, I(0), and MW values in a similar fashion you can change the "Series average window" value.
+    *   Tip: If you want to preserve the individual profile sampling but smooth out the calculated |Rg|, I(0), and MW values in a similar fashion you can change the "Series average window" value.
 This applies a rolling average in the same way that these values are calculated for an LC Series, so setting this value to 2, for example, would calculate the values using